generyand/sikap/README.md

 ---

 <div align="center">
-  Made with ❤️ by [Your Name/Organization]
+  Made with ❤️ by Gene Ryan
 </div>